Petronian/dynamic-cards/README.md

 3. That's it!
 You can change the other parameters around if you'd like, but it is far from necessary.
 Enjoy your dynamic cards!

+### Hotkeys

+During use, it is possible that Mistral AI's LLM might output some bad results.
+This can be especially drastic with cards featuring little text.
+You can use the following buttons to fix this:

+* `;`: Clear all AI rewordings of the current card.
+* `'`: Clear all AI rewordings of all cards.
+* `E`: Opening the editor will act as if `;` was pressed out of necessity.

 ### Config file reference

 A brief explanation of config file options.